History of Shamrock Rovers F.C.: Foundation and early history

 Shamrock Rovers F.C. originally hails from Ringsend, a southside, inner suburb of Dublin.
 The club was formed at a meeting held at no. 4 Irishtown Road, home of Lar Byrne, the first secretary of Shamrock Rovers.
-It was the idea of brothers John and Michael James Gregg to form the club and together with William Maguire, 'Mikey' Caulfield, 'Granda' Gaffney, Archie Murphy, John Fullam, William Saunders and others unknown, they formed the inaugural committee.
+It was the idea of brothers John and Michael James Gregg to form the club and together with Johnny Hopkins, William Maguire, 'Mikey' Caulfield, 'Granda' Gaffney, Archie Murphy, John Fullam, William Saunders and others unknown, they formed the inaugural committee.
 Larry Fitzpatrick, a Ringsend fisherman often credited as the founder of the club in 1899, was also actively involved in the formation of the club and sat on the early committees.
 The name of the club derives from Shamrock Avenue in Ringsend, where the first club rooms were secured.
 In September 1906, after a few seasons in operation, Rovers withdrew from the First Division of the Leinster Senior League.
 At a meeting in 1914 Shamrock Rovers F.C. was resurrected, playing matches at Ringsend Park, but within two years, the park became unavailable.
 The club disbanded and played only friendly games for the next five years.
 In 1921, Shamrock Rovers F.C. was resurrected once more, as a Leinster Senior League outfit and reached the final of the first ever FAI Cup where they lost to St James's Gate F.C. in a fixture marred by crowd violence.
 The following season, the club won the League of Ireland title at the first attempt, going 21 games unbeaten and scoring 77 goals.
 In 1924, the star of the league winning side of two years previous, Bob Fullam returned to Rovers from Leeds United and together with John Joe Flood, John 'Kruger' Fagan and Billy Farrell, completed the famous forward line known as the 'Four Fs'.
 By the end of the club's fifth season in the league, Rovers had won three league titles and one cup.
 During the 1930s, the club won a further three league titles and five FAI Cups in front of crowds of up to 30,000 people in Milltown with legendary Irish internationals, Paddy Moore and Jimmy Dunne playing key roles in the success of the club.
 By 1949, Rovers established themselves as Ireland's most successful football club, winning forty-four major trophies – six League of Ireland titles, eleven FAI Cups, seven League of Ireland Shields, six Leinster Senior Cups, two Dublin City Cups, four Inter-City Cups and eight LFA President's Cups.